nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ****

-**Use Case 8 - Clear all Tasks**
+**Use Case 8 - Deleting all Entries in ManageEZPZ**

 **MSS**

-1. User enters the command to clear all Tasks
+1. User enters the command to clear ManageEZPZ.
-2. ManageEZPZ clears all Tasks & confirms with a successful message that all Task are cleared.
+2. ManageEZPZ clears all Tasks & confirms with a successful message that ManageEZPZ entries are cleared.

    Use case ends.